PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

+The entangling layer is represented by an interferometer, a passive optical element made up of individual beam splitters and phase shifters.
+Block :math:`A` consists of single-mode gates which consecutively increase the order of the quadrature operator in the generator: While the displacement :math:`D` is an order-1 operator, the quadratic phase gate :math:`Q` is order-2 and the cubic phase gate :math:`V` order-3 in the position operator.

 A fixed, B parametrized
 ***********************

-[HAVELIC] use an IQP circuit where :math:`A` consists of Hadamards and :math:`B` is made up of parametrized diagonal one- and two-qubit gates.
+An example for fixing the single qubit gates is a so-called *IQP* circuit, where :math:`A` consists of Hadamard gates and :math:`B` is made up of parametrized diagonal one- and two-qubit gates [havlicek2018supervised]_.

 :html:`<br>`